 Levels of Care for Emergency Workers and First Responders in Florida

 Drug and alcohol treatment centers offer many levels of care to choose from.
 These levels of care vary based on the severity of a person’s addiction.
-Some levels of care offer a more intensive approach than the others.
+Some levels of care offer a more intensive approach than others.

 The different options include inpatient treatment, partial hospitalization, and outpatient treatment.
-Each treatment type offers its own unique and benefits.
+Each treatment type offers its unique benefits.
 An addiction specialist can help to determine which drug and alcohol treatment program is best.
 Here’s a more detailed look at treatment options for police officers and other first responders in Florida.

 Outpatient Treatment